The Three Gorges Dam was hailed as one of the greatest engineering feats of the 20th Century.

-I witnessed farmers and locals rioting in protest at their land being confiscated, I saw farming dynasties forced from their centuries old land and ancient townships destroyed.
+I witnessed farmers and locals rioting in protest at their land being confiscated, I saw farming dynasties forced from their centuries old land and bore witness as ancient townships were destroyed.

-The Yangtze is so polluted and the ecosystem altered that the 200 fish species have all but vanished.
-With fishing now banned along most of the river, in an attempt to recover stocks, the 280,000 fishermen are destitute.
+The Yangtze is now so polluted and the ecosystem so altered that the 200 fish species have all but vanished.
+With fishing now banned along most of the river, in an attempt to recover stocks, the 280,000 fishermen are jobless and destitute.

 Locals were encouraged to move from their anscestoral home to other parts of China to look for work.
 Many, especially the old, returned penniless.

-Twice I gained access to the Dam site itself; the largest construction site on the planet, where more than 100 men died during contruction.
+Twice I gained access to the Dam site itself, posing as a foreign engineer.
+It was then the largest construction site on the planet.
+More than 100 men died during contruction of the dam.

 Environmentalists had been warning that the Three Gorges Dam project that was ill-suited for the Yangtze River basin for years before the project started.